blucia0a/wavetools/README.md

 The project has a generic module interface that supports reference to a derived module type and a generic `next()` function that returns the module's next sample.

-To instantiate a module, a program needs init a generic module pointer, a specific module pointer using their respective \_init functions.
-After initialization, the program should use the specific module's mod\_mk function to link the specific module to its generic module container.

-Specific modules may have inputs that can be set with their setin or setins functions.
+Each module has a constructor that takes a module container pointer and a specific module type pointer and returns a fully-formed module that can be used by downstream code.
+Constructors are specific to each module type and have names that end in \_new.

 ## Feature Roadmap
 * control signal interfaces
+* Trigger vs. continuous
 * LFO module / Waves at <1Hz
 * REPL support
 * PulseAudio output backend